btcpayserver/btcpayserver-doc/docs/Wallet.md

 It is a privacy enhancing feature which is useful when you're sending funds to another wallet of yours or to an exchange.
 It makes sure that no change UTXO is created by **rounding up** the amount sent.

-By default this feature is disabled, so if your wallet has an UTXO of `1.1 BTC` and you input an amount equals to `1.0 BTC`, the resulting transaction will have two outputs `0.1 BTC` of change, and `1.0 BTC` to your destination.
+By default this feature is disabled, so if your wallet has a UTXO of `1.1 BTC` and you input an amount equal to `1.0 BTC`, the resulting transaction will have two outputs `0.1 BTC` of change, and `1.0 BTC` to your destination.

 Blockchain analysis will understand that those `0.1 BTC` of change belong to the same entity which controlled `1.1 BTC` before, and can track the future purchase you make under the same pattern.